realcloudprojects/SkillSchule-OnBoarding/README.md

 Familiarize yourself with the online platform and required software.Please do not use a phone to attend class, it is recommended that you login with a computer

 ## Payment
-$80 or 80,000 naira out of the amount you paid for training will be used to get you an Exam voucher.
-So, make sure you are not owning if you want to write a professional exam associated with the training, in case there are no free vouchers.
+Make sure you are not owning

 ## Homework and Assignments: